-🇺🇸 Top Activities and Tours in Charleston:
+🇺🇸 Top experiences and tours in Charleston:

-- 2-hour historic walking tour of Charleston
+- 2-hour historic walking tour of Charleston (great for first-time travelers)

-- Southern food tour of Charleston
+- Southern food tour of Charleston (the food in Charleston is SUPERB)

-🛌 Top Hotels in Charleston:
+🛌 Top places to stay in Charleston:

-- Hotel Bennett Charleston (historic hotel downtown!)
+- Hotel Bennett Charleston (historic hotel downtown on King Street)

-- The Iris (boutique apartments)
+- The Iris (5-star apartments located downtown)

-- The Charlestonian
+- The Charlestonian (Historic District in notable building)

 🚗 Visiting Charleston independently?
 Be sure to book your South Carolina rental car ahead of time to ensure availability!

-I detail what there is to do in the Southern city, including the best attractions, festivals, and more!
+I detail what there is to do in the Southern city, including the best attractions, festivals, and more.
+While Charleston is fabulous in summer – it is MAGIC in the winter.

 Did I miss any of the best things to do during winter in Charleston?
 Let me know in the comments!
+I have also included a map at the end to help you locate all of the attractions and landmarks on this guide.

 In this post...

-Winter Weather in Charleston (Including Snow Info!)
+Winter Weather in Charleston (Including Snow Info)

-As with most Southern cities, Charleston is not the place where you’d go to experience a true winter.
+Like most other Southern cities, Charleston is not the place where you’d go to experience a true winter.
+The winter season lasts between December and February, and Charleston is known for its mild winters.

 Here are the average winter temperatures in Charleston, SC: